-Genocide: A Comprehensive Introduction, Third Edition - by Adam Jones
+Genocide: A Comprehensive Introduction, Fourth Edition - by Adam Jones

 "This volume is the most detailed and comprehensive textbook in the field of genocide studies.
 Anyone who wants to learn about key cases and issues, past and present, needs to read it."

 - Alexander Hinton, Center for the Study of Genocide and Human Rights, Newark College of Arts & Sciences, USA

 "Based on immense scholarship, Genocide: A Comprehensive Introduction is much more than an indispensible text for students of this seemingly intractable phenomenon.
 With its global and interdisciplinary perspectives, it consistently advances our understanding of genocidal events on many fronts.
 Provocative yet balanced, Adam Jones's second edition at once summarizes and defines this burgeoning field."